 - the back (lower, lumbar and thoracic);

 - the base of the skull.

-In relation to Thai Massage concepts, we can see that emotional issues tend to be somatised in all specific areas where the Thai Massage energy lines Sen Kalathari and Sen Sumana pass.
-Not for nothing, in Thailand, Sen Kalathari is called the “emotional or psychic line.”
-Sen Sumana is considered important also, because it links the seven major Chakras (energy centers / transformers), which include all emotional functions.
+In relation to Thai Massage concepts, we can see that emotional issues tend to be somatized in all specific areas where the Thai Massage energy lines Sen Kalathari and Sen Sumana pass.
+Not for nothing, in Thailand, Sen Kalathari is called the emotional or psychic line.
+Sen Sumana is considered important also because it links the seven major Chakras (energy centers or energy transformers), which include and nurture all emotional functions.

 Thai Massage Techniques for Emotional Release

 Generally I apply the following techniques to provoke emotional release:

 - structural realignment e.g. applying so-called “cracks”;